mysrejourney/mkdocs/docs/observability/prom-install.md

 ***
 Prometheus is up and running now.
-However, if I close the terminal where prometheus executable is running or my EC2 instance si down, then the prometheus also stops.
+However, if I close the terminal where prometheus executable is running or my EC2 instance is down, then the prometheus also stops.
 Hence, this is not the ideal way to run the prometheus.
 ***

-`The ideal way of running prometheus is to install and run as a service.`
+**The ideal way of running prometheus is to install and run as a service.**

 To do so, we need to follow below steps

-**Step 1 Update the system packages**
+**Step 1 - Update the system packages**

  Run the command
 ```html